Strong Reasons For Hiring A Financial Advisor Or Investment Manager

 However, if you end up holding the majority of your portfolio in cash during a bull market for years, you end up missing out on a lot of gains.

 A financial advisor or investment manager helps create a financial action plan for you.
-They will help set up a risk-appropriate investment portfolio.
-And, they will even manage your portfolio for a fee.
+They will help set up a risk-appropriate investment portfolio for a fee.
+Although nobody likes to pay a fee, paying a fee when you have no idea what you're doing is much better than missing out on returns over time.

 2) You are too busy to stay on top of your investments.